 This course is an introduction to assessment of individuals with exceptionalities.
 Teacher Candidates learn to use a variety of assessment instruments, procedures, and technologies for learning screening, evaluation, eligibility determination, instructional planning, progress monitoring, and technology considerations.
 Both the traditional model and Response to Intervention model of assessment will be studied.
 Teacher candidates will demonstrate knowledge and in skill in the use of problem solving models; including Positive Behavioral Interventions and Supports (PBIS) within the Multi-Tier Systems of Support (MTSS); conducting Functional Behavioral Assessments (FBA) and the development of Behavior Intervention Plans (BIP) to manage behavior and facilitate appropriate behavioral responses; demonstrate cultural sensitivity in the development and use of social skills curriculum; and promotes the self-determination skills of learners.
 A minimum of ten hours of supervised experiences with a variety of assessments is required.
+Transportation for field experience is the responsibility of the student.
 Prerequisites: EDUC-2222, EDUC-2226, and EDUC-3320.

-Teaching Corrective Reading Practicum (2) (I)
+Teaching Corrective Reading Practicum (2)